Todd Grimshaw: Sexuality

 In March 2003, Polly Graham from the Sunday Mirror reported that executive producer Kieran Roberts wanted Todd to become the show's first gay character.
 The show confirmed that had discussed the possibility but nothing has been decided upon.
 On 22 August 2003, it was reported that Todd would befriend Sarah's brother, Nick Tilsley (Adam Rickett) and kiss him.
 However, Nick does not reciprocate.
 A show spokesperson said that the storyline was a "groundbreaking move" and predicted a varied and "huge reaction" from viewers.
 They told a reporter from the Liverpool Echo that Todd had always questioned his sexuality.
 They added that "the storyline came naturally out of the character.
 It is being handled extremely sensitively."
 In October a spokesperson commented that "this is just the start.
 It's not a case of having a gay kiss just for titillation's sake.
 Todd will continue to struggle with his feelings, not for Nick, but general confusion over his sexuality."
 Approximately fourteen million viewers watched the kiss and sixteen complaints were filed.

 Todd kissed Karl Foster (Chris Finch) and began an affair.
-The decision was made to film the scenes in the center of Manchester's Gay Village, Canal Street.
-As the kiss was filmed revelers on the street cheered at the actors.
+The decision was made to film the scenes in the centre of Manchester's Gay Village, Canal Street.
+As the kiss was filmed, revellers on the street cheered at the actors.
 Langley was worried about portraying the issue led story correctly.
 He told Billy Sloan of the Sunday Mail that the crowd approval made him believe he was doing in right.
 Filming inside the street's nightclubs was carried out while actual drinkers were having their nights out.
 Thirty extras were hired to make the clubs look busier.
 Langley thought the location shoot was advantageous because "it gave you a real feeling of the atmosphere.
 It was very different from being on the normal Corrie set."
 A spokesperson added that it was the beginning of Todd's realisation about his sexuality.
-While kissing Karl; Todd sees Sarah approaching and is "mortified", but she fails to notice Todd and Karl's kiss.
+While kissing Karl, Todd sees Sarah approaching, and is "mortified", but she fails to notice Todd and Karl's kiss.

 The storyline sparks a fight between Eileen and Gail.
 Eileen attacks Gail after she brands Todd a "two-timing, twisted, lying pervert".
 The two proceed to pull each other's hair out in the street.